Dīgha Nikāya

 that the experience of sensation

-that is neither unpleasant nor pleasant is the self, stating:
+that is not-unpleasant-but-not-pleasant is the self,

 'This is the self of me;'